JaronLouise/CarbonLODI/README.md

 <h3 align = "center">🖋 INRODUCTION 🖋</h3>

 <p align="justify">
-Climate change refers to long-term shifts in temperatures and weather patterns, mainly caused by human activities, is a distinctly alarming matter.
+Climate change refers to long-term shifts in temperatures and weather patterns, mainly caused by human activities, and is a distinctly alarming matter.
 As we live in a modern contemporary world, individuals, corporations, businesses, industries, and many more have ever-increasing greenhouse gasses.
 It has caused increased heat, drought, and insect outbreaks.
-Thus, reducing one's carbon footprint and learning how to mitigate our actions are ways to lessen carbon emissions.
+Thus, reducing one's carbon footprint and learning to mitigate our actions are ways to lessen carbon emissions.
 </p>

 <p align="justify">
 To do this, one must track their carbon footprint and determine where one can make changes to reduce their carbon emissions.
-People can better comprehend the effects of their everyday activities and lifestyle decisions to their environment by keeping track of their carbon footprint.
+People can better comprehend the effects of their everyday activities and lifestyle decisions on their environment by keeping track of their carbon footprint.
 They can then take action to lessen those effects.
 Thus, if we achieve a minimized carbon footprint, we firmly believe we can attain a more sustainable lifestyle alongside a more promising future.
 </p>

 <p align="justify">
 A carbon footprint calculator is measured in kilograms of carbon dioxide equivalents (CO2e).
 It contains standard features such as a calculator--which calculates the number of carbon emissions produced.
-The carbon footprint calculator requires the user to input their mode of transportation, energy usage, diet, consumption habits, and miscellaneous housing factors.
+The carbon footprint calculator requires the user to input their mode of transportation, energy usage, diet, consumption habits, and various housing factors.
 </p>